We-Gold/gpxjs/README.md

 The schema for GPX, a commonly used gps tracking format, can be found here: [GPX 1.1](https://www.topografix.com/gpx.asp).

 # Usage

+**This library currently does not include support for non-browser execution.** If you are interested in creating a pull request, that would be helpful.

+Right now, to use this in Node.js without a browser, you will need to use `jsdom`'s `DOMParser`, making it a global object.

+To use it in something like React Native, use `jsdom-jscore-rn` instead.

+See instructions below on how to use a custom DOM parser.

 ### Install using NPM